igorauad/gr-dvbs2rx/docs/usage.md

 > application detects the presence of pilots automatically.
 Nevertheless, you
 > can also configure the Rx application with extra a priori information for
 > better performance.
 For example, you can tell the Rx app that the received
-> stream assuredly contains pilot symbols by appending option `--pilots=on`.
+> stream assuredly contains pilot symbols by appending option `--pilots on`.
-> Similarly, if the input stream assuredly consists of a single input stream
-> (SIS), you can inform the Rx application through option `--multistream=off`.

 The Tx application also supports noise and frequency offset simulation.
 For instance, you can repeat the above experiment on a 10 dB SNR scenario with a 100